-Since the year end, the Group has drawn up plans to reduce the number of dormant companies in the group.
-It is expected that some of this work will be carried out throughout 2022.
+Since the year end the Group has been evaluating an opportunity to expand operations into the Casino sector of the industry.
+At the date of approval of these financial statements no investment decision has been made.

 There have been no other significant events affecting the Group since the year end.